A product has been added to the basket

 Are they a ballpoint or fountain pen person?
 Should you go for a classic or modern design?
 In what colour?
 All these questions can be answered by thinking about the person you are buying for.
 To help you we have prepared the most important questions you should ask yourself about the recipient.

-Are you buying for a Man or Woman?
+Are You Buying for a Man or Woman?

-Men generally prefer a chunky pen barrel, which is easier to grip in a larger sized hand (such as Sheaffer Prelude or Waterman Carene).
+Men generally prefer a chunky pen barrel, which is easier to grip in a larger sized hand (such as Montegrappa Fortuna or Waterman Carene).
 A weighty pen also has a more solid and secure feeling, offering a greater sense of control.

 Having said that, if you are buying a pen for a child you may want to consider a pen with an ergonomic design (encouraging the child to hold the pen correctly and reduce writing strain).
 The Lamy Safari is highly recommended for children, with a robust design ideal for extended periods of writing.
-Similarly for someone older, a lightweight and ergonomic pen is a good match (especially if they have arthritis), such as the Yoropen.
-Older people also find chunkier pens easier to hold.
+Similarly for someone older, a lightweight and ergonomic pen is a good match (especially if they have arthritis), such as the Yoropen or Faber-Castell Grip.
+Older people may also find chunkier pens easier to hold.

-What does the recipient do for a Living?
+What Does the Recipient Do for a Living?

 This could be where the pen is used most of the time.
 Ideally the pen should match their job and working environment.

-Some jobs require official documents to be signed (e.g. doctors, directors, lawyers, president?, and we think a fountain pen has the appropriate ‘air of authority’.
+A smart pen is suitable for a typical corporate environment, showing your colleagues you mean business and pay attention to the finer details.
+Traditional brands like Graf von Faber-Castell and Cross exude professional appeal.
+Some jobs require official documents to be signed (e.g. doctors, directors, lawyers), and we think a fountain pen has the appropriate ‘air of authority’.
 The president of the USA uses a Cross Townsend and the Queen a Parker 51.

-What is their Sense of Style?
+What Is Their Sense of Style?

 A pen is not only an extension of our hands, but also our sense of style.
 Is the recipient flamboyant, reserved, bohemian, fashion conscious, gadget-obsessed?
 Look for colour, pattern and overall design to match a pen to someone’s style.

 Engraving the pen adds the personal touch, making a truly special gift.
 But do you want a subtle or bold engraving?
-Chrome pens produce a subtle 2 tone effect, whilst a black lacquered pen produces a striking gold finish.
+Chrome pens produce a subtle 2 tone effect, whilst a lacquered pen produces a more striking finish.
 Engraved initials are understated, whilst a full line of text allows a really personal message (but may detract from the pen).

-What is the occasion for the gift?
+What Is the Occasion for the Gift?